-Antigua and Barbuda’s Revolutionary New Sustainability Model Could End Plastic Pollution
+Antigua and Barbuda’s AIR System Aims to End Plastic Pollution

 PM Gaston Browne said it's becoming a "blueprint for change" at the 2019 Global Citizen Festival.